 - having trouble relaxing

-- help the individual learn how to cope with the disorder
+- help you learn how to cope with the disorder

-- learn how to communicate with others in social situations
+- help you learn how to communicate with others in social situations

 - help reduce feelings of paranoia

-Combining medication with talk therapy or psychotherapy can be very successful.
+Combining medication with talk therapy or psychotherapy can be very effective.

-Those who are resistant to treatment for PPD tend to live less functional lives.
-PPD may interfere with their ability to hold down a job or have positive social interactions.
+People with PPD who resist treatment may lead less functional lives.
+PPD may interfere with your ability to hold down a job or have positive social interactions.